ministryofjustice/peoplefinder/README.md

 **Mailcatcher***\
 http://mail.peoplefinder.docker/

-To get the mail server working; in a separate terminal run the following
+To get the mail server working; in a separate terminal run the following.
 ```
 make worker
 ```